Zeuss5/cetvel/README.md

-# Turkish Language Model Evaluation Tool
+# Pergel: A Unified Benchmark for Evaluating LLMs in Turkish

-The Turkish Language Model Evaluation tool is an extended version of the [lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness) tool, specifically add tasks for benchmarking Turkish Large Language Models (LLMs).
+Pergel (**Per**formans Göster**gel**eri) is an extended version of the [lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness) tool, specifically includes tasks/datasets for benchmarking Turkish Large Language Models (LLMs).
 This tool encompasses a variety of tasks curated to assess different aspects of model performance in the Turkish language.
 Our primary goal is to objectively evaluate the capabilities of large language models in understanding and processing Turkish.

 ## Tasks